sarawall1187/sarawall1187.github.io/_posts/2019-07-16-javascript_scope_and_hoisting_basics.markdown

 //Pluto
 //Nemo
 ```
 Now that we understand scope a bit better, we can go over hoisting.
 Lets first understand that when a document is loaded, the JavaScript is read in two phases.
-The first phase is the creation phase- a lot of stuff happens here but as it relates to hoisting- the variable and function declarations made throughout your code are read and set aside in memory.
+The first phase is the compile phase- a lot of stuff happens here but as it relates to hoisting- the variable and function declarations made throughout your code are read and set aside in memory.
 The second phase is called the execution phase and that is where assigments are made.
 Lets circle back around to the first example given at the very top:
  ```
 var newVariable = "I'm a string that can be accessed later with this identifier called newVariable!"
   (declaration- this variable name **only** is stored in memory)       (assigment is executed in 2nd phase)